Pritha Sharadi (Translated by Sadia Rahman):

 I asked her if she doesn’t look at herself.
 She replied she just doesn’t like to look into someone so miserable and caged.
 The couple is a happy one.
 They will be in the eyes of others.
 The wife alone will keep aiding her wounds alone.

 “He never hits me.
 I had a lot of fights and stopped seeing each other still he never hit me.”
 I felt respect for the husband and told her “you must be really happy then.
 A lot of educated guys hit their wives these days.”
 She replied, ‘he tortures me psychologically.
 I wish he had hit me.
 That would be bearable.”
 I was really surprised hearing this.
-We have campaigns against physical abuse now here she wishes to experience that.
+We have campaigned against physical abuse now here she wishes to experience that.
 I asked her about the problem.
 She said her husband is into someone else now.
 The marriage is a burden now.

 The grass is always greener on the opposite side.
 Relationships these days are so too.
 Suddenly they break off.
 Suddenly a girl commits suicide.
 A statistic shows 80% girls out there in our country is a victim of physical abuse.
-Most of them keep silence facing mild abuse out of shame.
+Most of them keep silent facing mild abuse out of shame.
 If the torture increases then they seek judicial help.

-But how many girls have been abused and murdered psychologically? we have no statistics on that.aspect.
+But how many girls have been abused and murdered psychologically? we have no statistics on that aspect.
 So many girls are around us who are dead inside.
 We don’t see them.
-After bearing for years if she screams and wish to get out we start post mortem of her body searching for proofs.
+After bearing for years if she screams and wishes to get out we start post mortem of her body searching for proofs.
 When we don’t get that we call that girl by names, blame her for everything that’s gone wrong.
 Sometimes I wish to know is it always our duty to hold on to and preach happiness?

 We never look into their hearts.
 We are unable to see their wounded injured condition inside.
 We fail to see they are just living robots who cannot commit suicide just because of family.
 We fail to see the depression in their eyes.

 I am an optimistic human being.
 I wish to see a psychologically healthy girl who has never been abused by this sick society.
-I know it’s a hard thing to see still me hope for the best.
+I know it’s a hard thing to see still my hope for the best.